psolymos/psolymos.github.io/_drafts/future-topics.md

 - [ ] ARU progress (data integration, early-mid-late species via opticut)
 - [ ] Making posters with Scribus
 - [x] Want to create a data set with all conceivable errors in it
+- [ ] Madison ABMI talk, slides, review of the symposium, etc.